-With a lot of information available over the internet, readers might feel a little confused when they are looking for specific knowledge regarding Security Token Offerings.
-The word token implies a representative unit for a function, process or tool.
-The STO is similar to an Initial Coin Offering but an STO is a representation of an investment contract for investment collateral like bond, stock fund or real estate investment trusts.
+With a lot of information available over the internet, readers might feel a little confused when looking for specific knowledge regarding Security Token Offerings.
+The word token implies a representative unit for a function, process, or tool.
+The STO is similar to an Initial Coin Offering.
+Still, an STO represents an investment contract for investment collateral like bonds, stock funds, or real estate investment trusts.

-In simple words, a token is a negotiable financial instrument with a monetary value which is backed by a tangible asset in the form of an enterprise, property or product.
-The popularity of STOs has led to a lot of information being shared over the internet for the purpose of knowledge sharing.
+In simple words, a token is a negotiable financial instrument with a monetary value that is backed by a tangible asset in the form of an enterprise, property, or product.
+The popularity of STOs has led to a lot of information being shared over the internet to share knowledge.

 Thus the token represents the ownership information of the product invested on and recorded on a blockchain.
 The process is very similar to investment in traditional stocks where the ownership information is recorded and documents issued with specific stock details and ownership details.
 When it comes to bitcoins, the ownership information is recorded on a blockchain and issued as a security token!

 Regulation of Security Token Offerings

 The regulation of security token offerings is an important point which needs to be discussed and understood when we are discussing Security Token Offerings.
 The SEC or the Securities Exchange Commission is very vocal about the way in which security tokens are defined.
 They also have a take on whether security token offerings should be regulated or not.